jenkinsci/jetbrains-space-plugin/README.md

-# JetBrains Space plugin for Jenkins
+# JetBrains Space plugin for Jenkins (WIP)

 [![JetBrains incubator project](https://jb.gg/badges/incubator-flat-square.svg)](https://confluence.jetbrains.com/display/ALL/JetBrains+on+GitHub)

+> **Work in progress** - the integration between JetBrains Space and Jenkins is currently being developed and will soon be ready to use

 ## About